SouLayman2022/Color_reader/README.md

 <img src="Color_robot.png" style="height: 260px;">

-## Color detecton project is a color detection project
+## Color detecton project is a small program that tells colors ;)

-## after runing the programa dand choosing an image, click on any where on the picture
+## After runing the program and choosing an image, click any where on the picture you have selected

-## a pop up will shows up telling you the name of the color where you clicked
+## A pop up will shows up telling you the name of the color where you clicked